hisrarul/history/docker/README.md

 docker build -t docker-sleep .

 #Here, the value of sleep is hard coded so container will run for 5 sec and exit.
-#We don't have option to change the sleep time duruing execution docker run docker-sleep
+#We don't have option to change the sleep time duruing execution **docker run docker-sleep sleep 10**
 FROM ubuntu
-CMD sleep 5
+CMD ["sleep", "5"]

-#To change the sleep time during **docker run docker-sleep**, we use entrypoint.
+#To change the sleep time during **docker run docker-sleep 10**, we use entrypoint.
 It allow us to append argument in the command for e.g(docker run docker-sleep 10)
 #Problem, if we don't pass sleep time in the command it will through error
 FROM ubuntu
-ENTRYPOINT sleep
+ENTRYPOINT ["sleep"]

 #To solve above problem, we can use both cmd and entrypoint
 FROM ubuntu
-ENTRYPOINT sleep
+ENTRYPOINT ["sleep"]
-CMD sleep 5
+CMD ["5"]

+To overwrite the entrypoint we can use it in the cli docker run --entrypoint sleep2.0 docker-sleep 10
 ```